-Your first stop is likely to be Cassowary House where the Musky Rat Kangaroo can often be seen.
+If you are coming up from Cairns your first stop is likely to be Cassowary House where the Musky Rat Kangaroo can often be seen.
 A Gondwana relict this is Australia’s smallest macropod and its only fully diurnal one.
 We would also hope to see Victoria’s Riflebird, one of Australia’s 4 Birds of Paradise and other birds that come to feed right near the house verandahs.
 If we are lucky we will also see the iconic Cassowary which visits the property on a regular basis.
 This is also a good place for the Cairns Birdwing and Ulysses Butterflies.

 The dry country around Mareeba is good for kangaroos and here we will hope to see the Eastern Grey Kangaroos and the Mareeba Rock Wallaby.
 We may also see Agile Wallaby if we are lucky.
-The impressive Red-tailed Black Cockatoo, Kookaburras and other bush birds live in this area.
+The impressive Red-tailed Black Cockatoo, Kookaburras Red-backed Fairywrensand other bush birds live in this area.
 Watch the less travelled roads as we drive along keeping your eyes open for a Frilled Lizard or a sunbathing snake.

 Beyond Atherton you may visit Hasties Swamp – a very busy wetland area or perhaps the spectacular Curtain Fig. This is an excellent venue for spotlighting but during the day we sometimes see Tree Kangaroos.
 These unlikely arboreal mammals are most active at night but we have a few sites where we often see them during the day as well.
 We also have a few different sites for platypus, some of which are very close by, and we will be visiting at least one of these today.